+Research and development expense represented approximately 36% and 49% of our operating expenses for the fiscal years ended March 31, 2015 and 2014, respectively.
+Research and development costs are expensed as incurred.
 Research and development expense consists of both internal and external expenses incurred in drug development activities, costs associated with the development of AV-101, sponsored stem cell research and costs related to the licensing, application and prosecution of our intellectual property.
 These expenses primarily consist of the following:

-- · salaries and benefits, including stock-based compensation costs, travel and related expense for personnel associated with internal research and development activities; - · fees to contract research organizations and other professional service providers for services related to the conduct and analysis of clinical trials and other drug development activities; - · fees to third parties for access to licensed technology and costs associated with securing and maintaining patents related to our internally generated inventions: - laboratory supplies and materials; - leasing and depreciation of laboratory equipment; and - allocated costs of facilities and infrastructure.
+- Salaries and benefits, including stock-based compensation costs, travel and related expense for personnel associated with internal research and development activities; - fees to contract research organizations and other professional service providers for services related to the conduct and analysis of clinical trials and other drug development activities; - fees to third parties for access to licensed technology and costs associated with securing and maintaining patents related to our internally generated inventions: - laboratory supplies and materials; - leasing and depreciation of laboratory equipment; and - allocated costs of facilities and infrastructure.